Earth <-> Space Transportation (Launch) Database

 Important Note (Companies not Vehicles): This database, and the SpaceFund Reality ratings, are based on COMPANIES, not launch vehicles.
 In the case where a single company has more than one launch vehicle, the data listed is for their largest vehicle.
 For more information on the different vehicles being manufactured and their corresponding data, please see the individual companies’ websites.

 How to Provide Updated Data

 Have we missed your company?
 Do you feel that your company should have a different rating?
 Is the listed data inaccurate or outdated?
 Do you see missing data for your company?
 The best way to update your information in this database is to reach out to us directly to provide additional information about your technology, management team, funding history, and company progress.
 We are also eager to learn about any additional data sources that can help us in our ongoing research, so please feel free to share any resources you know of with our team.

 Updates will be published on approximately a monthly basis.
 The most recent update was April 2, 2019, with 4 new additions bringing the total number of companies in the database to 129.
 Please see below the table for a more detailed change log.
-The next update is scheduled to occur no later than March 1, 2019.
+The next update is scheduled to occur around May 15, 2019.

 How Companies are Removed from this Database

 It is our goal to keep this database as up to date as possible, which includes occasionally removing companies that are no longer active.
 Our criteria for removing an entry from this database are as follows:

 - Formal press announcement confirming the company is no longer active